bcgov/aps-infra-platform/documentation/how-to/generate-service-account.md

 ## v1 Service Accounts

-Services accounts created using early versions of the API Services Portal (prior to 2022) are only supported by the v1 of the Portal API, and v1.2.0 or less of the `gwa` CLI.
+Service accounts created using early versions of the API Services Portal (prior to 2022) are only supported by the v1 of the Portal API, and v1.2.1 or less of the `gwa` CLI.
 These v1 service accounts can be identified by a short client ID with structure `sa-<gatewayId>-<id>`, whereas new service accounts have structure `sa-<gatewayId>-ca853245-<id>`.